screener-io/screener-storybook/README.md

 - Where Sauce Connect logs are stored

-  The sauce connect tunnel will generate `sauce-connect.log` log file for debugging purpose at `node_modules/screener-runner`.
+  The sauce connect tunnel will generate `sauce-connect.log` log file for debugging purpose at the root directory of your project.

 - `launchSauceConnect` and `tunnelIdentifier`